 - Egg whites

-If you can’t get enough of these delicious meals in a jar that are so easy to make, yet so nutritious, try these!
+If you can’t get enough of these delicious protein smoothies that are easy to make, yet so nutritious, try these!

 - 1 cup unsweetened almond milk